Costa Rican Tourism Board: History

-The Tourism Board is responsible for granting the fiscal incentives available in the country since 1985 for tourism development.
-These incentives consist mainly of tax exemptions for companies providing hotel services, air transport, car rental, gastronomy services, travel agencies, and other tourism related services.
+In the mid 1980s, Costa Rica reoriented its economy toward a neoliberal model, with a focus on exports and service industries, especially tourism.
+In 1985, the Tourism Board began a policy of fiscal incentives for tourism development.
+These incentives include tax exemptions for companies providing hotel services, air transport, car rental, restaurant services, travel agencies, and other tourism related services.

-The agency introduced in 1997 a voluntary Certification for Sustainable Tourism Program (known as CST) was introduced in order to turn "the concept of sustainability into something real" by "improving the way in which the natural and social resources are utilized, to motivate the active participation of the local communities, and to support the competitiveness of the business sector.
-The program was aimed for all types of businesses in the tourism industry, but it began only with lodging providers.
-By 2007, a total of 108 parameters are considered for the CST evaluation.
+In 1997, the agency introduced the voluntary Certification for Sustainable Tourism Program in order to turn "the concept of sustainability into something real" by "improving the way in which natural and social resources are utilized, to encourage the active participation of local communities, and to support competition in the business sector.
+The program was originally envisioned for a broad cross-section of the tourism industry, but it began with hospitality businesses only.